osx86-ijb/osx86-ijb/README.md

 <br>
 - 💞️
 <br>
-Major amounts of light, love, peace, and wellness sent to everyone in this wide world.
+Major amounts of light, love, peace, and wellness sent to everyone in this big world.
 </p>

 <!---